3022-2/crypto-clipper/README.md

 # if computer is turned on and off/restarted the program will run at startup as the task "clppth.exe".
 ```
+**DISCLAIMER: The code provided in this repository is intended for educational and malware analysis purposes only.
+Any use of this code for illegal or unethical activities is strictly prohibited.
+The author of this code shall not be held responsible for any misuse or damage resulting from its use.
+Users are solely responsible for ensuring compliance with applicable laws and ethical standards.**
 ---
 **The .exe may need to be run with realtime protection off on antivirus**
 ---